 WE PRACTICE HOLISTIC MANAGEMENT HERE.
 WHAT IS THAT YOU ASK?

-Holistic management in agriculture is an approach to managing resources.
-It restores the land by recreating the way animals evolved to interact with their environment.
+Holistic management in agriculture restores the land by recreating the way animals evolved to interact with their environment.
 This approach was developed and popularized by ecologist, farmer and environmentalist, Allan Savory.

 BECAUSE HOLISTIC MANAGEMENT RESTORES THE SOIL ECOSYSTEM NATURALLY, WITHOUT THE NEED FOR CHEMICAL TREATMENTS, IT OFFERS LONG-LASTING BENEFITS:

 INTEGRATING OUR ANIMALS WITH THE ECOSYSTEM

 Nowhere in nature will you find an ecosystem of only one species of animal consuming only one source of food!
 It simply doesn’t happen: instead, you’ll find a wide variety of species with symbiotic relationships.
 And that’s how it is here: our cows, sheep and pigs interact with the land, plants, bugs, wildlife – and each other – in unique ways, just as they would in the wild